 With that warning, we set off.
 The earthy path is wide and soft underfoot, the sun streams through the branches and we have the place to ourselves.

-Alright, so there are a few unfinished buildings, a concrete pathway and a collection of corrugated huts with grubby plastic awnings, but overall nature soothes.
+We pass a few unfinished buildings, a concrete pathway and a collection of corrugated huts with grubby plastic awnings.
+But overall, nature soothes.

 That changes as we break free of the forest and tackle the blood-red volcanic soil.
 Spongy, light and craggy, the path springs under pressure and is crowned with fresh, fresh air.
 Nature takes me by the hand and introduces me to the Fuji adventure I’ve dreamed of.